 Remember your full-time job is a blessing, so use freelance writing as a side hustle as an opportunity to explore topics and build relationships while collecting a regular paycheck.
 Depending on how serious you are about freelancing, I also suggest investing in yourself.
 I worked with Diana and took her freelance writing online course to get tips and guidance to find better-paying clients.
 I also subscribe to Sonia Weiser’s Opportunities of the Week newsletter ($3 per month) to get a list of writing opportunities and editors’ contact information in a weekly email.
 This has saved me a lot of time instead of scouring Twitter and other resources myself when writing freelance article pitches.
 Finally, believe in yourself!
 I keep circling back to confidence, but you really need it to send out pitches, put yourself out there and nail freelance assignments.

-Tags: article writing advice, freelance success, freelance writer, freelance writing, freelance writing advice, freelance writing course, guest post, productivity, six figure freelancing, six-figure freelancer, write faster, writing advice, writing rates, writing tips
+Tags: article writing advice, freelance, freelance success, freelance writer, freelance writing, freelance writing advice, freelance writing course, guest post, productivity, side hustle, six figure freelancing, six-figure freelancer, write faster, writing advice, writing rates, writing tips

 Diana can help with: